$S^1$-equivariant bordism, invariant metrics of positive scalar curvature, and rigidity of elliptic genera: Resolving singularities

 For more details see \cite{MR1268192}. \end{remark}

 Now we can prove the following generalization of Theorem 34 of \cite{MR2376283}.

 \begin{theorem} Let \(Z\) be a compact connected oriented \(S^1\)-bordism between closed \(S^1\)-manifolds \(X\) and \(Y\).
-Assume that for all subgroups \(H\subset S^1\) all components of codimension two of \(Z^H\) are orientable and that the following holds \begin{enumerate} \item \(\dim Z/S^1\geq 6\), \item \(\codim Z^{S^1} \geq 4\), \item There is a \(B\)-structure on \(Z_\text{max}\), whose restriction to \(Y_\text{max}\) induces a two-equivalence \(Y_\text{max}\rightarrow B\). \end{enumerate} Then, if \(X\) admits an \(S^1\)-invariant metric of positive scalar curvature which is normally symmetric in codimension \(2\), then \(Y\) admits an \(S^1\)-invariant metric of positive scalar curvature which is normally symmetric in codimension \(2\) outside a tubular neighborhood of \(Y^{S^1}\). \end{theorem} \begin{proof} Let \(\dim Z=n+1\).
-The first step in the proof is to replace the bordism \(Z\) by a \(B\)-bordism \(Z'\) between \(X\) and \(Y'\) such that \begin{enumerate} \item All codimension two strata in \(Z'\) meet \(Y'\). \item \(Y\) can be constructed from \(Y'\) by resolving singular strata. \end{enumerate} By (\ref{item:1}) and Theorem~\ref{sec:resolv-sing-2} it is sufficient to construct a metric of positive scalar curvature which is normally symmetric in codimension \(2\) on \(Y'\).
+Assume that for all subgroups \(H\subset S^1\) all components of codimension two of \(Z^H\) which do not meet \(Y\) are orientable and that the following holds \begin{enumerate} \item \(\dim Z/S^1\geq 6\), \item \(\codim Z^{S^1} \geq 4\), \item There is a \(B\)-structure on \(Z_\text{max}\), whose restriction to \(Y_\text{max}\) induces a two-equivalence \(Y_\text{max}\rightarrow B\). \end{enumerate} Then, if \(X\) admits an \(S^1\)-invariant metric of positive scalar curvature which is normally symmetric in codimension \(2\), then \(Y\) admits an \(S^1\)-invariant metric of positive scalar curvature. \end{theorem} \begin{proof} Let \(\dim Z=n+1\).
+The first step in the proof is to replace the bordism \(Z\) by a \(B\)-bordism \(Z'\) between \(X\) and \(Y'\) such that \begin{enumerate} \item All codimension-two strata in \(Z'\) meet \(Y'\). \item \(Y\) can be constructed from \(Y'\) by resolving singular strata which are parts of boundaries of orientable strata in \(Z'\). \end{enumerate} By (\ref{item:1}) and Theorem~\ref{sec:resolv-sing-2} it is sufficient to construct a metric of positive scalar curvature which is normally symmetric in codimension \(2\) on \(Y'\) at these singular strata.
 The construction of \(Z'\) is as follows.
 Let \(F\) be a codimension \(2\) singular stratum in \(Z\) which does not meet \(Y\) and \(\Omega\subset F\) an orbit.
 By the slice theorem there is a \(S^1\)-invariant tubular neighborhood \(N\) of \(\Omega\) in \(Z\) which is \(S^1\)-equivariantly diffeomorphic to

 Then we have \(\partial N= S^1\times_H(D^{n-2}\times S(W)\cup S^{n-3}\times D(W))\).
 Let \(B\subset \partial N\) be a tubular neighborhood of an orbit in \(S^1\times_H(D^{n-2}\times S(W))\).
 Then \(B\) is equivariantly diffeomorphic to \(S^1\times D^{n-1}\).
 Since \(Z_{\text{max}}/S^1\) is connected, there is an embedding